How to Make Gardening With Kids Fun and Easy

 Choosing seeds and plants is part of the fun.

 Ask for advice at your local nursery or home store for plants that do well in pots for the planting season in your area.
-Here are a few that we've had some success with.
+You'll also want materials that are safe for kids to handle.

 Kids planting activity with yellow beans